TaroEld/mod_dev_console/docs/README.md

 #### `::getTown(_townName)`
 Returns a worldmap town with `_townName`.

-## Debug Keybinds
-I've included a number of useful debug keybinds.
-They've been lifted from the unused ingame debug module, respectively the Debug Mod by VilainJoueur.\
-Debug Keybinds are disabled by default.
-They can be enabled by toggling the `Enable debug keybinds` setting.\
-To get a list of available keybinds, check the Mod Settings.

 ## Known issues:
 There are some issues with the `compilescript()` squirrel function.
 It will complain about missing `;` or `lf` despite the syntax being correct.\